erickhun/blog/content/posts/sharing-knowledge-in-a-remote-team.md

 Over to you, what's your secrets on keeping your team in a remote setup?
+[Comment on Hacker News](https://news.ycombinator.com/item?id=24021103)